 The RCP has a long history of driving up high quality care by setting standards against what good practice should look like.
 The Accreditation Unit at the RCP manages a range of accreditation programmes, with the aim of improving the quality, safety and experience of patients and improving service delivery.

 We do this by developing standards with a multi-professional group of clinicians, managers and patients and working to an accreditation pathway which involves self-assessment and quality improvement against the standards.
 Accredited services submit evidence annually to demonstrate that they are continuing to meet the standards and have a 5-yearly on-site assessment carried out by our experienced assessment team.

 The Accreditation Unit also supports the quality assurance process and certification of endoscopy trainee practitioners.

 Accreditation is a voluntary process for services to engage with.
-There are a number of benefits of accreditation for the services, commissioners and patients.
+It is a team-led process and acts as an indicator of quality for patients, services, commissioners and the wider community.

 Benefits of accreditation include:

 - Raising the profile of a service across the organisation and leveraging support for investment

 - Independently measuring services against national standards and reducing variation

 - The opportunity to showcase the achievements of a service and the quality provided to patients